green-party-dublin-central/nh-web/site/content/post/royal-oak.md

 ---
 ## Development

-The development comprises 103 residential units in
+The development comprises 103 residential units.
 Current mix of the 103 residential units is:

-* 10 studio
+* 10 studio (9.7%)
-* 33 one-bedroom
+* 33 one-bedroom (32%)
-* 60 two-bedroom
+* 60 two-bedroom (58.3%)

+This a build to rent development.
+As such there are no restrictions on dwelling mix ([Specific Planning Policy Requirement 8](https://www.opr.ie/wp-content/uploads/2019/08/2018-Design-Standards-for-New-Apartments-1.pdf)) .

 ## Social Housing